December 21, 2025

 What is the E-number for Pork Gelatin?

 Gelatin is rarely listed as an E-number today, though it used to be classified as E441.
-Now, it is simply listed as 'Gelatin' or 'Gelatine'.
-Unless it specifically says 'Beef Gelatin' (and is certified Halal) or 'Fish Gelatin', you should assume commercial gelatin in the West is pork-derived.
+Now, it is simply listed as 'Gelatin'.
+Assume commercial gelatin in Western markets is pork-derived unless it specifies Beef or Fish.

 Is E322 (Soy Lecithin) Halal?

 Generally, yes.
-If the label specifies 'Soy Lecithin' or 'Sunflower Lecithin' (E322), it is a plant-based emulsifier and is 100% Halal.
-However, if the ingredient list just says 'Lecithin' without specifying the source, there is a small chance it could be derived from egg yolks or animal fat.
+If the label specifies 'Soy Lecithin' or 'Sunflower Lecithin' (E322), it is a plant-based emulsifier and 100% Halal.
+If it just says 'Lecithin', it could be derived from egg yolks or animal fat.

 Is E904 (Shellac) Halal?